Floating-Point Pitfalls¶

 Sums lose precision¶

 Adding many floats produces accumulated error.
-The classic pitfall:
+The classic pitfall — add 0.1 ten million times and you should get exactly 1,000,000:

 double total = 0.0;